rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 <img width="800" alt="boxplot_rent_by_household_perweigth" src="https://github.com/user-attachments/assets/75a9fe32-8617-4def-a4d6-c605d7750c34" />

-The boxplot shows that non-sharing households have rent distributions that are less spread out and more stable compared to space-sharing households.
+The boxplot shows that non-sharing households (single & family) have rent distributions that are less spread out and more stable compared to space-sharing households (roommate & mixed).
 While single and family households have similar medians and rent distributions (box sizes), the main difference is in the outliers: single household outliers stay between $4,000 and $5,000, while family household outliers extend beyond $5,000.

 Roommate-only households show the most instability and spread in rent distribution, with the highest median rent (around $2,150) and upper whisker ($4,500).
 Their outliers especially reach beyond the graph's $5,000 limit.
 Even though mixed households have a similar box size and spread, their median rent and upper whisker are comparatively lower.
 Their outliers are sparse but still extend beyond the $5,000 limit.

 <img width="850" alt="transit_performance_dashboard" src="https://github.com/user-attachments/assets/7a218b57-c7f2-45a7-87e2-cd732d12ba5e" />

-Unsurprisingly, the majority of renters commute by private auto (77.2%), and more than 70% of renters commute by private auto across all household groups.
+As expected, the majority of renters commute by private auto (77.2%), and more than 70% of renters commute by private auto across all household groups.
 Notably, a sizable share of renters work from home (11.7%), while very small portions commute by public transit or active transit, at 5.9% and 3.7% respectively.
 Overall, this commute pattern is highly consistent with LA's car-oriented urban landscape.

 <img width="850"  alt="transit_hh_performance_dashboard" src="https://github.com/user-attachments/assets/5a9e9403-4679-4530-9ba5-08d09a4f54c7" />